 5:55 As if we didn’t feel ridiculous enough for having slept outside in exchange for chicken, we are asked to put on paper hats for a picture for the newspaper.
 Jaymi hides behind the tall gentleman standing in front of her.

 6:00 Christine saves Jaymi’s ticket from blowing away in the wind.
 She receives hero status from our fellow campers, but mostly from Jaymi.

-6:10 We enter the Chick Fil A to drumrolls, applause, and yes-our mayor.
+6:10 We enter the Chick Fil A to drumrolls and applause from the newly trained Chick-fil-A staff.
 We are more embarrassed than we expected, but the owner is super nice and seems genuinely grateful that we attended.
-We like her already and decide that Mark will have to share status as our favorite-Chick-Fil-A person.
-Also, free chicken.
-WORTH IT.
+We like her already and are crazy excited to support this woman-owned business.

 6:15 We’re on our way home for a full day of momming, school drop-offs, and coffee.
 So much coffee.
 But we have a free trip to Chick Fil A on the horizon- no actually, MANY free trips to Chick Fil A on the horizon, so we’ll take our bleary-eyed selves home and call this day a win.